-Heatwave reveals hidden archaeological sites across England
+Heatwave reveals national treasures for archaeologists across England

 -

-Heatwave reveals hidden archaeological sites across England
+Heatwave reveals national treasures for archaeologists across England

-The summer heatwave has revealed new secrets of England’s buried history to archaeologists surveying the countryside from the air, Historic England said.
+The summer heatwave has been the country's driest since 1961 but it has also revealed treasures for archaeologists, Historic England said.

-Evidence of neolithic ceremonial monuments, Iron Age settlements, square burial mounds and a Roman farm have been spotted for the first time in patterns in crops and grass by aerial archaeologists.
+New secrets of England's buried history have been brought to light particularly: Iron Age settlements, neolithic ceremonial monuments, square burial mounds and even a Roman farm have been spotted for the first time in crops and grass patterns by aerial archaeologists.

-The dry summer has been particularly good for experts examining the landscape from the air as “cropmarks” form faster and are more obvious when the soil is very dry, the government heritage agency said.
+The dry summer has been particularly good for experts examining the landscapes from the air as "cropmarks are better defined when the soil has less moisture," the government heritage agency said.

 These differences in colour or height of crops and grass can reveal the layouts of buried ditches or walls which once marked out settlements, field boundaries or funerary monuments.